The Vermont Statutes Online

 (C) A bona fide officer or employee of a charitable organization.

-(D) A person who solicits for an educational institution at which he or she is a bona fide student, unless the person is paid compensation which is in whole or in part dependent upon the number or value of contributions received.
+(D) A person who solicits for an educational institution at which he or she is a bona fide student, unless the person is paid compensation that is in whole or in part dependent upon the number or value of contributions received.

 (9) "Solicit" and "solicitation" mean the direct or indirect request for a contribution, including the solicitor's offer or attempt to sell any property, rights, services, or other thing, in connection with which: